ultrazohm/ultrazohm_sw/docs/source/getting_started/tutorials/first_steps/first_steps.rst

    * The ``main`` branch is the latest stable version.
    * For further information see :ref:`contribution`.

 #.
-Create a new local branch with an appropriate name (e.g. *name_tutorial*) on which the changes made throughout the tutorial will be made.
+Create a new local branch with an appropriate name (e.g., *name_tutorial*) on which the changes made throughout the tutorial will be made.

    .. warning::